samanta2299/terraform-lab/es1/README.md

 nano main.tf
 ```
 In the main.tf file for
-- **Linux:** recommended to download the Vagrant box file and enter the local path
+- **Linux:** recommended to download the Vagrant box file (https://app.vagrantup.com/ubuntu/boxes/bionic64/versions/20230607.0.1/providers/virtualbox.box) and enter the local path
 - **Windows**: provide the URL to the image
+**Note:**
+- In Unix systems, typically host_interface = “vboxnet0”
+- In Windows, typically host_interface = “VirtualBox Host-Only Ethernet Adapter”

+  To check the name of your Host-Only Network: open VirtualBox, click on “Tools” → “Network” and check the name of the Host-Only Network, you have created

 Here's an example of the main.tf file:
 ```bash
 terraform {